Norwegian Boat Building

 Go to Traces of Vikings Found in England.

-Check out how the Norwegian Vikings cooked their food.
+Check out how the Norwegian Vikings baked their dinner in the ground.

 Go to Mark's site grassfedrecipes for Great Lamb Recipes and a lot more.